 Okay, hear me out here.
 Yes, I'm telling you that upgrading to a house will result in you being able to collect more materials.

 The reason for that is because upgrading your tent to a house, while it requires an influx of materials upfront (including 30 iron ore, ouch), gets you access to Nook Miles+.

 Nook Miles+ gives you a constantly rotating series of objectives to accomplish for Nook Miles, and they never run out.
 They're all simple tasks, including talking to neighbors, catching fish and bugs, and even buying and selling items.

 Getting more Nook Miles is essential because you need 2,000 to buy a ticket to another deserted island for more materials.
 And without Nook Miles+, you might find it tough to keep earning them as quickly once you've gotten through the first influx of tasks.

 Once you've got the first house, upgrading further than that is fairly optional.
-But that first upgrade is critical to continuing the loop of the game, so make it a priority.
+But that first upgrade is critical to continuing the game's loop, so make it a priority.

-Animal Crossing: New Horizons is a game meant to be played slow and steady.
+Animal Crossing: New Horizons is one of the best games on Nintendo Switch and is meant to be played slow and steady.
 If you're grinding for materials, it's okay to take a step back and wait a day for everything to regrow.
 Don't sweat it if you're not moving wildly fast through milestones.
 There's plenty of time.

 We may earn a commission for purchases using our links.
 Learn more.